V4Fire/Client/docs/tests/README.md

 ## Creating a first spec

-Now that we know how to create a component, let's write our first test spec.
+Now that we know how to create a component let's write our first test spec.

 __src/base/b-component/test/index.js__
 ```javascript